 Here are a few of the many meanings and uses that have been associated with moss agate:

-- When the moss agate is planted in a pot with an unhealthy plant, it will repair the damaged plant.
+• When the moss agate is planted in a pot with an unhealthy plant, it will repair the damaged plant and lead to a healthier garden overall.
+This is another connection to it being considered as the gardener’s stone.

-- It is used as a Feng Shui element; it is believed to bring health and prosperity to the home when kept in the southeast and eastern area of your home.
+• It is used as a Feng Shui element by practisers of the Feng Shui movement; it is believed to bring health and prosperity to the home when kept in the southeast and eastern area of your home.

 The Moss Agate Form

-Moss agate is a member of the quartz family that can be found around the world in Russia, Australia, India, and the United States.
+Moss agate is a member of the quartz family that can be found around the world in Russia, Australia, India, and across North America.
 If we get really technical, they are actually part of a subsection within the quartz family called chalcedony gemstones.
-Other stones that are members of the quartz family include: amethyst, citrine and chrysoprase, as well as many others.
+Other stones that are members of the quartz family include: amethystcitrine and chrysoprase, as well as many others.
 Quartz is one of the biggest families of gemstones that are used in jewellery.

 Moss agate is a translucent-to-white stone that has green streaks and inclusions.
 Each moss agate is unique, with many different tones of green, and some with more or fewer inclusions.
 There are a wide range of different colours and styles to choose from, so there is a moss agate out there to suit everyone.